- Academic Affairs

 - You take detailed and well-organized notes.

 - You want to support a fellow student.

 - Comprehensive note-taking.

 - Neat/legible handwriting (if notes are handwritten).

 Note takers are expected to keep all assignment-related information strictly confidential.
 Note takers do not share information about the students they work with.

-- Who in class they assist with note taking services
+- Whom in class they assist with note-taking services.

-- The award funds will first apply towards your tuition if you have a balance on your account.
-If you do not owe anything at the time of the award, you will receive a reimbursement as you have requested in the past (i.e. via check, Higher OneCard, or deposit).
+- The award funds will first apply toward your tuition if you have a balance on your account.
+If you do not owe anything at the time of the award, you will receive a reimbursement as you have requested in the past (i.e., via check, Higher OneCard, or deposit).
 If you are not sure which reimbursement you have chosen, please contact Student Accounting (410-706-8357).

-- This award and taking notes will not count as a position of employment within UMB or the University System.
+- This award and taking notes will not count as a position of employment within UMB or the University System of Maryland.

 - For more details, please see the Note Taker FAQ.